-Also, watching porn damages relationships and hurts any chance for an intimate connection.
-Porn makes both men and women feel inadequate, and it warps the viewer’s ideals about what sex should mean or look like.
-Porn commonly glorifies disrespect, abuse, infidelity, and aggression, leading to serious problems outside the bedroom as well.
-Viewing porn violates the trust, love, and fidelity that healthy relationships are built on.
+Also, porn can drive a wedge in relationships and hurt their intimate connection.
+Porn makes both men and women feel inadequate, and it warps the consumer’s ideals about what sex should mean or look like.
+Porn commonly normalizes and romanticizes disrespect, abuse, incest, infidelity, and aggression, leading to real issues even aside from sexual stuff.
+Consuming porn violates the trust, love, and fidelity that healthy relationships are built on.
 How is that ideal?

-By watching porn, partners are cheated out of the natural, loving affection that should come with any relationship.
-Porn changes the viewer’s brain, dampens their sex life, and leaves them feeling lonely and isolated.
-Engaging with pixels on a screen instead of a real person drives a user into buying the lie that porn is perfection, that porn sex is the best sex.
-In a world that increasingly celebrates the cheap and temporary thrills of porn, those who watch the most will likely end up losing the most.
-Watching porn is settling for love’s hollow counterfeit, instead of striving for something real in a meaningful human relationship.
+Porn changes the consumer’s brain, dampens their sex life, and leaves them feeling lonely and isolated.
+Engaging with pixels on a screen instead of a real person drives a consumer into buying the lie that porn is perfection, that porn sex is the best sex.
+In a world that increasingly celebrates the cheap and temporary thrills of porn, those who consume the most will likely end up losing the most.

-It may seem pretty harmless to tag that perfect sandwich with #foodporn, but in reality, these millions of posts all put together are teaching society that adding ‘-porn’ to something means it is the gold standard of that particular thing.
+It may seem pretty harmless to tag that perfect slice of pizza with #foodporn, but in reality, these millions of posts all put together are teaching society that adding ‘-porn’ to something means it is the gold standard of that particular thing.
 Pornography is unconsciously normalized, celebrated, and promoted when it’s adopted into our everyday vocabulary and casual hashtags.
-Porn is not something any of us should have to get used to.
+But here’s the issue: porn, given all its serious harms, is not something any of us should have to get used to.

 So maybe next time you want to post a picture of a sandwich, only use the hashtag #foodporn if it’s cheap, fake, and damaging to your health.
 Because that’s what porn is.
-Otherwise, let’s rid our society of the ideal that porn is the most desirable form of something.
-It’s not.
+Otherwise, let’s rid our society of the idea that porn is the most desirable form of something.
+Given the facts, it’s definitely not.

 Share this image if you agree!